-3.15.3.14.
+3.14.
 Project Proposal

 A detailed outline of the proposed initiative or asset, including all required resources (financial and human, including volunteer time and equipment), timelines, implementation, sustainability and reconciliation.
-The Pproposal should further address the community need or benefit in implementing the initiative/asset.
+The proposal should further address the community need or benefit in implementing the initiative/asset.

-3.16.3.15.
-Project Review & Implementation:
+3.15.
+Project Review and Implementation

-Projects will be reviewed by the Community Partnership Program Staff Review Team with the aim of supportinga view to helping the proponent group-as much as possible-in achievingsucceed with its vision, to the extent that it is reasonably feasible.
-While tThe County will use a rigorous evaluation and pre-consultation process to ensure the need, benefit and viability of the project and, it will also help community groups identify and source relevant financial and other supports to maximize the success of the project.
+Projects will be reviewed by the Community Partnership Program Staff Review Team with the aim of supporting the proponent group in achieving its vision, to the extent that it is reasonably feasible.
+The County will use a rigorous evaluation and preconsultation process to ensure the need, benefit and viability of the project and it will also help community groups identify and source relevant financial and other supports to maximize the success of the project.

-3.17.3.16.
+3.16.
 Reporting/Reconciliation